A Doll's House Theme of Love

 There is much talk of love in A Doll's House, but in the end, the Helmers discover that true love never existed between them.
 Throughout the play we hear of and see many different forms of love: familial, maternal, paternal, and fraternal.
 Romantic love even blossoms for two of the secondary characters.
-However, for the main characters, the Helmers, true romantic love is illusive.
+However, for the main characters, the Helmers, true romantic love is elusive.

 Nora's conception of love seems to be linked to the idea of sacrifice.